sanidhyy/3d_portfolio/README.md

 ## :bangbang: Folder Structure

-Here is the folder structure of Threads Clone.
+Here is the folder structure of 3D Portfolio.

 ```bash
 3d_portfolio/